GluuFederation/docs-ce-prod/3.1.0/source/api-guide/uma-api.md

         <td>string</td>
         <td>optional</td>
         <td>icon_uri</td>
-        <td>A URI for a graphic icon representing the resource
+        <td>A URI for a graphic icon representing the resource.
+The authorization server MAY use the referenced icon in
-        set.
-The authorization server MAY use the referenced icon in any user interface it presents to the resource owner.</td>
+        any user interface it presents to the resource owner.</td>
         <td>-</td>
     </tr>